tink-crypto/tink/README.md

 #### Primitives

-The following Aead algorithms are supported:
+The following AEAD algorithms are supported:

 - AES-EAX
 - AES-GCM
 - AES-CTR-HMAC-AEAD
 - CHACHA20-POLY1305 (planned)

-The following Mac algorithms are supported:
+The following MAC algorithms are supported:

 - HMAC-SHA2